pipe-cd/tutorial/CONTRIBUTING.md

-# Contributing to the tutorial
+# Contributing to the Tutorial

+TODO: We should add some sections for contributors.

 ## Intended Readers